Tessil/ordered-map/README.md

 - The map can only hold up to 2<sup>32</sup> - 1 values, that is 4 294 967 295 values.
 - No support for some bucket related methods (like bucket_size, bucket, ...).

+Thread-safety guarantee is the same as `std::unordered_map` (possible to have multiple readers).
+Concerning the strong exception guarantee, it holds only if `ValueContainer::emplace_back` has the strong exception guarantee (which is true for `std::vector` and `std::deque` as long as the type T is not a move-only type with a move constructor that may throw an exception, see [details](http://en.cppreference.com/w/cpp/container/vector/emplace_back#Exceptions)).

 These differences also apply between `std::unordered_set` and `tsl::ordered_set`.

 ### Installation
 To use ordered-map, just add the project to your include path.
 It is a **header-only** library.